SUM4030 – Environmental Humanities

 The Environmental Humanities is a new, emerging area of interdisciplinary studies of the environmental and climate crisis.
 It is designed to both critically inspect the current planetary predicament as the crisis of environmental imagination which demands a pivotal paradigm shift in our values, habits, routines and representations.

-The course invites students to examine environmental topics through the lens of philosophy and ethics, rhetoric, literary traditions, history, media, landscape studies and the arts.
+The course invites students to examine environmental topics through the lens of philosophy and ethics, literary traditions, history, media, landscape studies and the arts.
 The course covers thus a range of research areas, such as environmental history and anthropology; climate and environmental ethics; literature/media studies, studies of the nexus environment-religion-ideology; studies of landscape and identity.

 The course will provide students with in-depth insights into the complex – and often hidden – value charged dilemmas which stem as much from globalization and predatory capitalism, and from the pivotal features of human psychology and mindset.
 The course will make the participants able to grasp the following aspects of development and the environment:

 - the role of literature, and the mainstream and new media in shaping our perceptions of the climate crisis;

 - the importance of creating new, ethical foundations for the Age of the Anthropocene.

 - the impact of civil society and local cultures’ mobilization on saving the planet;

 - the often hidden – or unspoken - connection between environmental values and ideology.

 - The analysis of what works and what doesn’t work in communicating sustainability

 The students will be given tools to think of combatting environmental and development challenges not just in technological or institutional terms but also in terms of a cultural paradigm shift.